WV CARES

 What is WV CARES?

-- WV Clearance for Access: Registry & Employment Screening is administered by the Department of Health & Human Resources and the WV State Police Criminal Investigation Bureau (CIB) in consultation with the Centers for Medicare & Medicaid Services (CMS), the Department of Justice (DOJ), and the Federal Bureau of Investigation (FBI).
+• WV Clearance for Access: Registry & Employment Screening (WV CARES) is administered by the Department of Health & Human Resources and the WV State Police Criminal Investigation Bureau (CIB) in consultation with the Centers for Medicare & Medicaid Services (CMS), the Department of Justice (DOJ), and the Federal Bureau of Investigation (FBI).

-- The web-based system provides an efficient and effective means for an employer to check an applicant's status prior to paying the cost of a criminal history background check.
+• The internet-based system provides an efficient and effective means for an employer to check an applicant's status prior to paying the cost of a criminal history background check.

 Fitness Determination